Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Analysis

 \subsection{Why Does LDA Help?}

-The consistent benefit of LDA over full features warrants explanation.
+The consistent benefit of LDA over full features on coarse-grained tasks warrants explanation.
 We identify three complementary mechanisms:

 \paragraph{Implicit regularization.} By projecting from $D$ to $C-1$ dimensions, LDA eliminates feature dimensions that contribute to overfitting in the downstream classifier.
-The logistic regression in $D = 2048$ dimensions with $\ell_2$ regularization still has more capacity to overfit than in $d = 99$ dimensions.
 LDA acts as a structured alternative to stronger $\ell_2$ penalties, one that uses label information to select which dimensions to keep.

 \paragraph{Removal of task-irrelevant variance.} ImageNet features encode information about 1,000 categories.
 For a 100-class target task, much of this information is irrelevant.
 PCA retains high-variance directions regardless of task relevance; LDA explicitly retains directions that separate the target classes.